blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 useful, except for trivial cases.

-In 3D we do not typically use angles, we either use a transformation basis (used pretty much everywhere in Godot), or we use quaternions.
-Godot can represent quaternions using the :ref:`class_Quaternion` struct.
+In 3D we do not typically use angles, we either use a transformation basis (used pretty much everywhere in Blazium), or we use quaternions.
+Blazium can represent quaternions using the :ref:`class_Quaternion` struct.
 My suggestion to you is to completely ignore how they work under-the-hood, because they are very complicated and unintuitive.